 IMPORTANT UPDATES

-• Congenital heart disease: The result of a child being born with heart chambers and connections that are not formed normally.
-This can result in stress and damage to the heart muscle.
+• Congenital Heart Defects: Also known as congenital heart disease or CHDs, these are birth defects that affect the structure of the heart, in which the heart chambers and connections are not formed normally.
+This can result in stress and damage to the heart muscle, affecting the heart’s function.

 • Myocarditis: Infections or inflammatory disorders that can cause injury to the heart muscle.